Improving Intelligent Character Recognition (ICR) Accuracy with Better Form Design

 After Comb Removal, with Character Repair

-Focused Recognition and Data Validation
+Improve ICR Application Performance with Focused Recognition and Data Validation

 Some fields are designed to allow only certain characters to be entered.
 For example, a date field may allow only digits, or only digits, dashes, and slashes.
 A “Male/Female” field may only allow the characters M and F. Ensure that your form contains instructions or examples for each field to ensure the user knows what characters are allowed.
 ICR technology such as Accusoft’s SmartZone ICR/OCR component allows definition of allowable characters, increasing accuracy by focusing the recognition engine towards specific characters.

 Remember that the industry average for hand print recognition is only 70%.
-Data validation and correction is critical to a successful hand print forms recognition system.
+Data validation and correction is critical to a successful hand-printed forms recognition system.
 Use recognition confidence values to locate suspect characters.
 Use two or more ICR engines in a voting process, comparing the results from each engine to determine the highest confidence results.
 Recognized data should be compared against database tables, dictionaries, lookup tables, or other data validation tools.

 A “key from image” process is typically required to validate low confidence data.
 You should develop a process to display suspect characters or fields to a human for manual data entry.
 Human interaction is the most expensive part of any data capture process, so any efforts you can take, such as strong form design or additional image enhancement processes, will easily pay for themselves when compared to the cost of manual data entry.